Last date modified: 2026-May-22

 - Click Edit Configuration.

 - Working Hours—set the ending time and zone for FOIA processing.
+The ending time represents the cut-off time for the day.
+Any processing after this time is considered next-day processing.

 - Federal Holidays and Non-Working Days—federal holidays are applied by default.
 Click the delete icon to remove a predefined holiday.
 Click Add Holiday to add other non-working days to your schedule.